-Ark provides an array of services that are defined by the HCBS waiver.
-How those services are utilized will be determined by your plan of care and your team.
 If you choose Ark Regional Services as one of your providers, we will ask you to complete an application and if possible, come in for a face to face meeting.
-The Admissions Committee, which consists of members of the Ark leadership team, and a representative from each service area you have requested, will review your application and the information that was discussed during the face to face meeting.
+The Admissions Committee, which consists of the Family Services Coordinator, members of the Ark leadership team, and a representative from each service area you have requested, will review your application and the information that was discussed during the face to face meeting.